Library Awards for Research Excellence

 You must have completed the research project between the Winter semesters of the previous and current calendar year.
 (Example: Between Winter 2020 and Winter 2021 semesters).
 Each project may only be submitted once, in one category.

 - You must be currently enrolled as a credit student at Mount Royal University or have graduated in the Fall semester of the previous year.

-- You must agree to allow Mount Royal University and the Library to use your picture, project and application materials to promote the Award and the Library.
+- You must agree to allow Mount Royal University and the Library to use your picture, project and application materials to promote the awards and the Library.

 Questions about eligibility can be sent via email to firstname.lastname@example.org

-An interdisciplinary committee comprised of five faculty members (including two Librarians) will select winners from each category for individual awards (Junior or Senior) and a Group Award.
+An interdisciplinary committee comprised of five faculty members (including two Librarians) will select winners from each category.

 (Mount Royal University acknowledges the assistance of Giovale Library at Westminster College in developing the award process and documents.)